 Why is this important?

-In November, the Supreme Court had directed4 the Centre and the Delhi government to prepare a plan to install ‘smog towers’ across the capital to deal with air pollution2.
-In December, members and advisers of Care for Air, a non-profit had written an open letter to the Supreme Court urging them not to direct any governments, local, state or central, to spend public money to purchase expensive smog towers.
+In November, the Supreme Court had directed the Centre and the Delhi government to prepare a plan to install ‘smog towers’ across the capital to deal with air pollution.
+In December, members and advisers of Care for Air, a non-profit had written an open letter to the Supreme Court urging them not to direct any governments, local, state, or central, to spend public money to purchase expensive smog towers.
 They believe these are completely useless in bringing down PM2.5 levels by any significant amount, and could even add to pollution when their filters are disposed of in our already overflowing landfills, and eventually burnt.
 Air pollution, specifically the more lethal PM2.5 particulate matter can only be controlled by eliminating emissions at all known sources.
-Any other way is bound to be inefficient, ineffective and unscientific, and can only buy time – but which we are paying with our breaths every day.
-The air we care about is the air we breathe5.
+Any other way is bound to be inefficient, ineffective, and unscientific, and can only buy time – but which we are paying with our breaths every day.
+The air we care about is the air we breathe.

 Outdoor air purifiers are inadvisable.
 Such installations give citizens a false sense of complacency and assurance, making them feel they are getting healthier and have access to air of better quality.
 Such populist decisions make people feel that the government is doing something positive to solve this giant problem.
 At this point in a health emergency, we need much more than reassurance.